-The term ‘subprime mortgage’ refers to a mortgage for people with bad credit.
-The phrase ‘subprime mortgage’ isn’t used much these days because it suggests the mortgage is in some way not as good as a mortgage for someone with a good credit score, which isn’t true.
+The term ‘subprime mortgage’ is an outdated term that refers to mortgages for people with bad credit.
+The phrase isn’t used much these days because it suggests the mortgage is in some way not as good as a mortgage for someone with a good credit score, which isn’t true.

-Nowadays, a mortgage is right for you and your individual situation because lenders work out what you can afford and how much interest they will charge you based on your affordability, income, outcome and credit history.
+Nowadays, mortgage lenders work out what you can afford and how much interest they will charge you based on your affordability, income, outcome and credit history.

 But you might still hear ‘subprime mortgage’ used now and then to describe a mortgage offered to someone with a poor credit history.